Jnagasuresh/devops_infra_project/configmap.md

 * ConfigMap can be configure as a volume or  environment variable inside the pod
 * when configmap is being used as a Environment variables, updated data in configmap won't effect immediately untill respective pod get re-created
-* when configmap is being used as a volume , updated data in configmap would  effect immediately
+* when configmap is being used as a volume, updated data in configmap would  effect immediately
 * Environment variables are static.
 This means updates you make to the ConfigMap won't show in the container and is the main reason not to use environment variable

 * **ConfigMaps:** Used for non-sensitive configuration data.
 Easily accessible and used to pass environment-specific settings to applications.